brandonkal/linaria/docs/DESIGN_DECISIONS.md

 # Design Decisions

-This document lists the reasoning behind some of the design decisions made in `@brandonkal/linaria`.
+This document lists the reasoning behind some design decisions made in `@brandonkal/linaria`.

 ## User facing